-The historic city boasts incredible architecture, museums, cafés, and restaurants that make it a great destination year-round.
-While winters are cold, for many residents of Budapest, February is all about discovering fun ways to avoid the cold while soaking in the culture of the city, and one of the best ways to do this is to visit one of the many quirky pubs, bars, and restaurants in Budapest.
+Budapest boasts incredible architecture, museums, cafés, and restaurants that make it a great destination year-round.
+While winters are frigid, for many residents of Budapest February is all about discovering fun ways to avoid the cold while soaking in the culture of the city.
+Fortunately, between all of the local pubs, thermal baths, and cozy restaurants, it isn't difficult to fully enjoy this historic city even when the temperatures drop.

 February Weather in Budapest